chriscook18/OCC_Chart_Changes/readme.txt

 *** USE ***
 This is Python-based.
 You need to be able to run Python and have the libraries lxml and requests installed.

+This currently supports 3 different pages to be scrapped.
+Naturally adding a new site is as simple as either a) adding a new entry to the webLink dictionary or changing an existing one.

-Change the URL on line 6 and it will scrape that page for the data.
-It will then output the code that can be pasted into the forum.
+After scrapping it will then output the code that can be pasted into the forum.

 *** OUTPUT FORMAT ***
 An example of the output is http://forums.stevehoffman.tv/threads/uk-albums-chart-analysis-thread.614213/page-12#post-19978889